wwwwwwari/Arcticons-New-Icons/files/README.md

-# My Arcticons Checklist and Workflow
+# Wari's Arcticons Checklist and Workflow
 This is my general checklist and workflow for Arcticons development on Debian Linux.
+The process should be similar on other OSs too, though.
+* If you use Windows or Mac, ensure that the linefeed character in all of your files is `LF`, not `CR` or `CRLF`.
 ## Required Tools
 1. Git - should be pre-installed on Linux
 2. InkScape - [Download](https://inkscape.org/release/1.2.2/gnulinux/)
 3. Geany - `sudo apt install geany`
 4. Diffuse - `sudo apt install diffuse` to compare differences between files (optional)
 5. SVGO - `sudo apt install svgo`
-## My Directory Structure
+## Directory Structure
 ```
-(My git folder)/
+(Your git folder)/
 |_ Arcticons/ (Local repository of wwwwwwari/Arcticons)
 |_ Arcticons-New-Icons/ (Local repository of wwwwwwari/Arcticons-New-Icons)
    |_ files/ (main workspace folder; also contains the randomizer script)